durrantlab/autogrow4/tutorial/tutorial.md

     NumPy: mathematical functions
         NumPy can be downloaded via conda/pip.
 It can be conda installed using the command: conda install -c anaconda numpy
-        AutoGrow has been tested using numpy version 1.15.0
+        AutoGrow4 has been tested using numpy version 1.15.0

     SciPy: mathematical functions
         SciPy can be downloaded via conda/pip.
 It can be conda installed using the command: conda install -c anaconda scipy
-        AutoGrow has been tested using scipy version 1.1.0
+        AutoGrow4 has been tested using scipy version 1.1.0

     Matplotlib: python graphing tool
         Matplotlib can be downloaded via conda/pip.
 It can be conda installed using the command: conda install matplotlib
-        AutoGrow has been tested using Matplotlib version 3.0.2
+        AutoGrow4 has been tested using Matplotlib version 3.0.2

     func_timeout: a pythonic timeout tool
         func_timeout can be downloaded via pip.
 It can be pip installed using the command: pip install func-timeout
-        AutoGrow has been tested using func_timeout version 4.3.5
+        AutoGrow4 has been tested using func_timeout version 4.3.5

 #####       Optional installations: The following APIs are only required for users using mpi multithreading.
     mpi4py: mpi multithreading python library